 Our teachers are provided with regular opportunities to meet together to plan and discuss student learning.
 This sharing of knowledge and skills allows all teachers to work effectively.

-Our classroom teaching teams are supported by a Literacy Intervention for Year 1 students.
-Each Year level team also meet regularly with the Assistant Principal and a Leading Teacher to discuss student learning, share strategies and to plan the most effective learning program.
+We have 2 Lead Learning Specialist Teachers who, in 2019, along with a Leading Teacher support our focus on Reading.
+These teacher work with 3 Professional Learning Communities (PLCs) across the school (Prep – Y1, Y2 – 4 and Y5 – 6) Our classroom teaching teams are supported by a Literacy Intervention Program.
+Each Year Level Team also meet regularly with the Assistant Principal and a Leading Teacher to discuss student learning, share strategies and to plan the most effective learning program.

 We believe that education is about considering the whole child.
 At SKPS we have a strong and committed Welfare Team that works with a range of organisations to provide the necessary support for students and their families.
 Our Principal and the Welfare Coordinator are very accessible to parents and carers if there is an issue they would like to discuss or feel they need additional support.